Revolutionizing Future Connectivity: A Contemporary Survey on AI-empowered Satellite-based Non-Terrestrial Networks in 6G: AI and Its Relevance to NTN Challenges

 \subsubsection{Testing Phase}

 After the training, we have a trained ML model based on our provided data.
-This model can be used to later evaluate another subset of our preprocessed data, generally known as testing data.
+This model can be used to later evaluate in the real environment.
+Similarly, as training data, testing data can be generated and preprocessed for evaluation.
 The performance evaluator provides the accuracy of the model using the testing data as inputs.
-This whole process is known as 'testing'.
+This whole process is known as `testing'.
+In the case of offline learning, the testing phase starts once the training is done.
+On the other hand, in the case of online training, the testing is generally executed in a parallel manner with training.